 The resident will actively participate in nursing and pharmacy in-service education.
 The resident is expected to contribute to the education of the medical and surgical house staff during patient care rounds and in regularly scheduled conferences and is also involved in patient education where applicable.

 The resident will have an opportunity to directly precept PGY-1 pharmacy practice residents during the final 12 weeks of the program.
 This is applicable for PGY-1 residents completing clinical practice experiences within the core rotation areas.

-The resident will round every fourth weekend with the medicine team that was on call the previous night.
+The resident will round every other weekend with the medicine team that was on call the previous night.
 Assistance will also be provided to the PGY1 resident covering the antibiotic stewardship program.